 Can’t cross the globe for some of the world’s best burgers?
 No need – because Manchester is blessed with an array of delicious gems emblazoned in stars and stripes – serving up some of the best American grub this side of the pond.
 From some of the tastiest salt beef around to menus on menus lathered in BBQ sauce, here’s our guide to the best American restaurants in Manchester.

 Ever fancied that $5 shake from Pulp Fiction?
-Well, Home Sweet is the closest to that classic American milkshake you’re gonna get.
-Topped with cherries and cream, the mouthwatering milkshakes are joined by a whole host of American comfort food, including pancakes topped with bacon and maple syrup, proper sub-style sarnies and the classic cheeseburger.
-If that wasn’t all, the venue also boasts a pretty unbeatable sweet counter, too, with tons of delicious cookies from Disco Biscuit to try.
+Well, Black Milk is the closest to that American milkshake you’re gonna get.
+Choose from an array of mouthwatering milkshakes (or freakshakes even) topped with lashings of whipped cream, which are joined by a whole host of American-style sweet comfort food, including pancakes topped with bacon, blueberries and maple syrup and luxurious ice cream sundaes.
+If that wasn’t all, the venue also boasts a pretty unbeatable sweet counter, too, with tons of delicious bakes to try.
 Trust us when we say, you’ll need stretchy pants for this one.
-Home Sweet, 49-51 Edge St, M4 1HW.
+Black Milk, 88 Oldham St, M4 1LF.

 2. American Pies

-American Pies takes pizza to a whole new level, bringing Chicago-inspired deep-dish pies to the city for the first time ever.
+American Pies is one of the Manchester restaurants that takes pizza to a whole new level, bringing Chicago-inspired deep-dish pies to the city for the first time ever.
 From the saucy to the spicy and the cheesy, there’s tons on offer – including pizza burritos, sharing platters, and even deep-fried lasagne.
 Pair it with a few garlic knots and an American beer, you’re onto a proper winner.
 American Pies, unit 1, 58 W Mosley St, M2 3HZ.

 3. Triple Bagels